Dariusz Wieczorek: Biography

 Dariusz Wieczorek was born on 23 May 1965 in Szczecin, Poland.
 He graduated the Maria Skłodowska-Curie 1st High School in Szczecin.
 He studied energetics at the Szczecin University of Technology, from which he graduated in 1989 as the Master of Engineering.
 At the time, he was a member of the Polish Students' Association.
 Later, he also studied the organization and management of tourist economics at the Poznań University of Economics and Business, from which he graduated in 1994, and the administrative and local government law at the University of Szczecin, from which he graduated in 2001.

 He worked in various tourist institutions, including as the section director of the Almatur foundation, and in the Main Centre of Tourist Information (Polish: Centralny Ośrodek Informacji Turystycznej), as well as the general director of the Regional Agency of Tourist Promotion (Polish: Regionalna Agencja Promocji Turystyki).
 He was a chairperson of the Szczecińska Energetyka Cieplna (Szczecin Thermal Energetics), a member of the management of Enea company, and a director of the business section of the ENEA Operator.

 He joined the Democratic Left Alliance, and became a chairperson of its structures in the West Pomeranian Voivodeship.
 From 1994 to 2002, he was a member of the City Council of Szczecin, and from 1998 to 2001, he was the deputy mayor of Szczecin.
 In 2000, he was awarded the Golden Cross of Merit for his involvement in the student movement.

 On 31 December 1998, the local government of Szczecin, led by mayor Marian Jurczyk, canceled a contract with Euroinvest Saller to build a hypermarket in the city, that was agreed upon with a previous government.
 As such, the investor was returned 5 million Polish złoty with interest, which it originally paid to the city as a down payment.
-In 2005, Jurczyk, as well as six other members of the city government, including Wieczorek, were charged of failure to fulfill their obligations, and endangering the city for significant financial losses.
+In 2005, Jurczyk, as well as six other members of the city government, including Wieczorek, were charged with failure to fulfill their obligations, and endangering the city for significant financial losses.
 On 5 July 2007, the district court in Szczecin sentenced Jurczyk and Wieczorek to two years of imprisonment with the suspended sentence with five years of the trial period.
 Additionally, they were fined and prohibited from occupying specific positions in the public administration, and obligated them to fix caused damages.
 In 2008, the appellate court repealed the previous court decision, and remanded the case.
 In December 2009, all seven people charged in the case were acquitted by the court.